 The OLAP ranking functions let application developers compose single-statement SQL queries that answer questions such as "Name the top 10 products shipped this year by total sales," or "Give the top 5% of salespeople who sold orders to at least 15 different companies."
-These functions include the ranking functions, RANK(), DENSE_RANK(), PERCENT_RANK() and NTILE() with a PARTITION BY clause.
+These functions include the ranking functions, RANK(), DENSE_RANK(), PERCENT_RANK(), ROW_NUMBER(), and NTILE().

 Rank analytical functions rank items in a group, compute distribution, and divide a result set into a number of groupings.
-The rank analytical functions, RANK, DENSE_RANK, PERCENT_RANK, and NTILE all require an OVER (ORDER BY) clause.
+The rank analytical functions, RANK(), DENSE_RANK(), PERCENT_RANK(), ROW_NUMBER(), and NTILE() all require an OVER (ORDER BY) clause.
 For example: